-Large wharfs and dry docks were constructed at Uttoxeter where boats were built and repaired.
+Large wharfs and dry docks were constructed at Uttoxeter where canal boats were built and repaired.

-The branch, which carried coal, copper and brass from Alton, Kingsley and Oakamoor, was not a commercial success.
-It closed in 1847 The bed was drained and used by engineers constructing the section of the Churnet Valley Railway that ran between Uttoxeter and Froghall.
+The canal was drained and its bed was used by engineers who were constructing the section of the Churnet Valley Railway that ran between Uttoxeter and Froghall.

-Like the Uttoxeter branch, the Leek branch was not economically viable although it continued to carry coal until the late 1930s.
+Like the Uttoxeter branch, the Leek branch of the canal was not economically viable although it continued to carry coal until the late 1930s.